Every Child Achieves

 • Children are passionate about reading. sharing their love of reading with family and friends.

-• Phonics screening check results are in line with or above national:
+• Phonics screening check results over the last 2 years have been in line with or above national average.

 Please click here to read our Phonics and Early Reading Policy.